LunaTechsDev/Luna-licenses/README.md

 # Luna Skip Title
 ### author LunaTechs - Kino
-> plugindesc Skips the title screen for testing during the development process <LunaSkipTitle>.
+> A Plugin that lets you skip the title screen for testing during the development process <LunaSkipTitle>.
 > For MV/MZ